MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.Quota/Get-AzQuotaRequestStatus.md

 Get the quota request details and status by quota request ID for the resources of the resource provider at a specific location.
 The quota request ID **id** is returned in the response of the PUT operation.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.quota/get-azquotarequeststatus) for up-to-date information.

 ## SYNTAX

 ### List (Default)